-If you think that your personal information has been improperly collected, used, or disclosed by a public institution, or by a health sector organization or practitioner, you have the right to question their actions.
-You also have a right to file a complaint with our office.
+If you think that your personal information has been improperly collected, used, or disclosed by a public institution, child and family service provider, or by a health sector organization or practitioner, you have the right to file a complaint with our office.

 Call, write, or visit the organization directly and tell them your concerns.
 In most cases, the organization will be able to work with you to resolve the issue.
 If you are not satisfied with the response, you can file a complaint with our office.

-The IPC can help you resolve the problem with the institution.
-If, after reviewing the complaint, the IPC decides to process a privacy complaint and then establishes that there was a privacy breach, we can make recommendations to the institution to prevent it from happening again.
+The IPC can help you resolve the problem with the institution or service provider.
+If, after reviewing the complaint, the IPC decides to process a complaint and then establishes that the organization did not comply with Ontario's access and privacy laws, we can make recommendations to the institution to prevent it from happening again.

-With limited exceptions, the IPC does not have the power, under Ontario’s provincial and municipal privacy laws, to make an order against an institution.
+With limited exceptions, the IPC does not have the power, under Ontario’s provincial and municipal privacy laws, to make an order against an institution related to a privacy complaint.
 It cannot issue fines, award damages or require that an institution discipline its staff members.

-When investigating a health privacy complaint under Ontario’s health privacy law, the IPC has the power to issue orders, or “decisions.”
-IPC decisions are binding and require health sector organizations to take certain actions to comply with the law.
+When investigating a complaint under Ontario’s child, youth and family services law, and health privacy law, the IPC has the power to issue orders, or “decisions.”
+IPC decisions are binding and require organizations to take certain actions to comply with the law.

 You can either fill out and submit our online form, or print the form and send it to our office.
 The IPC Registrar will open a complaint file and assign an analyst to look into your complaint.